johnalison/obsidian-notes/Input/Books/CallSignChaos.md

 - Marines assign an expanded reading lit to everyone promoted to a new rank.

 - Competence is Key:  Be brilliant in the basics.
-Dont dabble in your job; you must mater it. [[Reliability]]
+Dont dabble in your job; you must mater it. [[Input/Reliability]]

 - Analyze yourself.
 Identify weaknesses and improve yourself. [[PerfectionNotRequired]]

 - "Nobody caress how much you know, until they know how much you care" - Teddy Roosevelt [[Quotes]] [[BeTheGood - Intelligent ACTION is power]]

-- Conviction: Your peers are the first to know what you will stand for and what you wont stand for. [[Reliability]]
+- Conviction: Your peers are the first to know what you will stand for and what you wont stand for. [[Input/Reliability]]

 - If you as the commander define the mission as your responsibility, you have already failed.
 It was our mission, never my mission. [[Leadership]]